Akilan1999/Akilan1999/README.md

 ##### [Maintainer of P2PRC](https://github.com/Akilan1999/p2p-rendering-computation)

 #### Note:
 Currently on my PhD research.
-Will continue on adding new features to P2PRC and Remote Gaming project from july 2022 onwards :)
+Contributions will be low for a while.